Access and use data in teaching

 • User Stats – Statistics for individual users.

-• Question Stats – Statistics for each quiz question.
+• Question Stats – Statistics for each quiz question are calculated based on each student’s first attempt on the quiz.

 • Question Details – Detailed analysis of each question.